obspy/obspy/obspy/io/seisan/README.txt

 --------
 SEISAN read support for ObsPy.

-The obspy.seisan package contains methods in order to read seismogram files in the SEISAN format.
+The obspy.io.seisan package contains methods in order to read seismogram files in the SEISAN format.

 ObsPy is an open-source project dedicated to provide a Python framework for